kazo0/RootDriver/README.md

 * run `dotnet test` to run all included unit tests

 ## Assumptions
-* Order matters when writing your commands, you cannot ahve a "Trip" command for a Driver that has not been registered.
+* Order matters when writing your commands, you cannot have a "Trip" command for a Driver that has not been registered.
 * I skip over any commands that cannot be read or are invalid, still generating a report for the data that I was able to parse.
 * I am still storing all trips, regardless of their average speed being below or above the threshold.
 The threshold rule is only used for reporting.
 * The 24-hour format for timestamps should always have two places for the hour (03:00 work, 3:00 does not)